Two Democrats Sworn in to Senate, Cutting GOP Margin to One

 WASHINGTON — Two new senators — Doug Jones, D-Ala., and Tina Smith, D-Minn. — were sworn in Wednesday, in a history-laden ceremony attended by three current and former vice presidents.

 In a sense, the #MeToo movement played a hand in the arrival of both Jones and Smith.
-Jones, 63, comes to Washington after a raucous special election in which his Republican opponent, Moore, was accused of assault and molestation of girls as young as 14.
+Jones, 63, comes to Washington after a raucous special election in which his Republican opponent, the former judge Roy Moore, was accused of molesting teenagers.

 Jones replaces Sen. Luther Strange, a Republican who was appointed to fill the seat vacated by Jeff Sessions when Sessions became President Donald Trump’s attorney general.
-His arrival in the Senate makes life more difficult for Sen. Mitch McConnell of Kentucky, the Republican leader, who now must manage his sometimes fractious conference with a narrow 51-49 majority.
+His arrival in the Senate makes life more difficult for Sen. Mitch McConnell, the Republican leader from Kentucky, who now must manage his sometimes fractious conference with a narrow 51-49 majority.

 Jones made his name in Alabama as the lawyer who successfully prosecuted two of the Ku Klux Klansmen involved in the bombing of the 16th Street Baptist Church in Birmingham, nearly 40 years after the crime.
 He is the first Democrat elected to the Senate from Alabama in 25 years.

 This is not his first encounter with the chamber; after he graduated from law school, he spent a year working for former Sen. Howell Heflin, D-Ala.